Predisposition To PTSD: Influencing Factors

 • Changes in mood and cognition: Many people with PTSD may not be able to remember details about a traumatic event.
 They may experience inaccurate beliefs and blame themselves for the event.
 Some people may also experience detachment from others and seem unable to enjoy activities they previously enjoyed.

-Some individuals also experience symptoms of complex PTSD, which are related with long-term or recurring traumatic events.
+Some individuals also experience symptoms of complex PTSD, which may result from long-term or recurring traumatic events.
 Complex PTSD may make it more challenging to manage emotions and relationships.
 Symptoms may include difficulty connecting with others, low self-esteem, and intense feelings of shame or guilt.

 The following criteria are associated with a PTSD diagnosis: